Escape the crowds this summer with one of these quieter beaches and hidden gems near Bournemouth…

 This beach is actually in Hampshire, but it’s close enough to Bournemouth to be worth a mention.
 Especially because you can skip any A31 gridlock by taking the scenic route down through the New Forest to reach the coast.
 In fact, there are several spots along the New Forest coastline that are worth a visit, so spend some time exploring!

-Please take extra care to take all rubbish home with you from this important nature spot!
-There are no facilities on this remote beach, but there is a tea room on the nature reserve (not currently open).
+Please take extra care to take all your rubbish home when you visit this important nature spot!
+There are no facilities on this remote beach, but there is a tea room on the nature reserve.

 FYI – this area is owned by the Ministry of Defence and access is limited, mainly to weekends and public holidays.
 You should check the opening times here before travelling.